 Unknown data for certain members Elective State Officers Retirement Plan There were no members reported with missing gender, birth dates or benefit amounts.
-Data for members receiving benefits: Unless reported with the 100% joint and survivor option, all retired and deferred members were assumed to have a spouse that is eligible for the automatic survivor benefits.
+Data for members receiving benefits: All retired and deferred members were reported with a life annuity option.
+Members were assumed to have a spouse that is eligible for the automatic survivor benefits.
 Valuation assumptions were used if the survivor gender (6 members) or date of birth (6 members) were missing or invalid.
-Changes in actuarial assumptions The assumed post-retirement benefit increase rate was changed from 2.00% through 2035 and 2.50% thereafter to 2.00% for all years.
+Changes in actuarial assumptions The Allowance for Combined Service Annuity was changed from 30% for terminated members to 0% for all members.
+The base mortality table for healthy annuitants and employees was changed from the RP-2000 fully generational table to the RP-2014 fully generational table (with a base year of 2014), white collar adjustments, with age adjustments.
+The mortality improvement scale was changed from Scale AA to Scale MP-2015.